The Story of Queen Esther in the Bible

 Mordecai and Haman

-Mordecai’s faithfulness to God came with a price.
+Mordecai’s faithfulness to God came at a price.

 Haman went to the king with a purposely vague description of a scattered people in his kingdom that disobeyed his laws.
-He talked the king into issuing a decree to destroy and kill them all, taking their possessions as their own on a specific day (almost a year later.)
+He talked the king into issuing a decree to destroy and kill them all, taking their possessions as their own on the specific day they chose (almost a year later.)

-The king didn’t know that he had just signed a death warrant for his beloved Queen.
+The king didn’t know that he had just signed a death warrant for his beloved Queen Esther.

 Mordecai and Esther

 Unfortunately, this could have been a death sentence for Esther.
-She sends a message back to Mordecai- everyone knew that “any man or woman who approaches the king in the inner court without being summoned… be put to death.”
-(4:11)
+She sends a message back to Mordecai saying everyone knew that “for any man or woman who approaches the king in the inner court without being summoned the king has but one law; that he be put to death. ” (4:11)

 Mordecai reminds Esther that God had placed her in a leadership position for a reason.
 She needed the courage to see it as well, and to act.